werbicki/werbicki.github.io/_posts/2018-12-29-icu-ubidi-utext-enhancements.markdown

 categories: [C++]
 tags: [ICU, Text]
 ---
 Currently there are few complete implementations of the Unicode Standard Annex #9: The Bidirectional Algorithm.
-The most popular include ICU, FriBiDi, Uniscribe, DirectWrite, and Core Text.
+The most popular include International Components for Unicode (ICU), FriBiDi, Uniscribe, DirectWrite, and Core Text.
 Uniscribe and DirectWrite and Windows are only, and Core Text is OSX only.
 Of the remaining two, ICU’s UBiDi implementation (UBiDi) is the most desirable due the to additional library functionality available in a single package.
 One disadvantage of UBiDi is that is only functions on UTF-16 (UChar) arrays.
 In other functions within the ICU library, the UText abstraction facility is used to allow any text storage and encoding provider to be used, however, UBiDi currently does not support UText.
 One of the reasons for the lack of support is the ubidi_writeReordered() and ubidi_writeReverse() functions which write to the provided UChar arrays.
 The implementation of the UChar UText Provider currently does not support write operations.

 Allowing UBiDi to support UText closes an important gap in developing a text stack for displaying and manipulating text in a platform independent way.
 Currently the use of UBiDi for encodings other than UTF-16 requires conversion to and from a UTF-16 buffer which can increase memory usage.
 The ability for UBiDi to support UText allows for the use of a single abstracted storage buffer right up to the point where glyph mapping and shaping occur.
 It also decreases the complexity of having to map index locations for bidirectional between encodings.

+The information in this post is relevant to ICU 63.1.

 This work should cover the following tickets:
 * [ICU-5544](https://unicode-org.atlassian.net/browse/ICU-5544 "ICU-5544") RFE: Add UText support to bidi APIs